7 FLASHES

 Wall Control Circuit Fault

-Opener does not respond to wall button; remotes may still work; diagnostic LED flashes seven times repeatedly.
+The opener does not respond to the wall button; remotes may still work; the diagnostic LED flashes seven times repeatedly.

 Advertisements